Bijgerd

-Bijgerd (بيج گرد, also Romanized as Bījgerd; also known as Bīzh Gerd) is a village in Barf Anbar Rural District, in the Central District of Fereydunshahr County, Isfahan Province, Iran.
-At the 2006 census, its population was 421, in 93 families.
+Bijgerd (بيج گرد) (Note: Also romanized as Bījgerd; also known as Bīzh Gerd) is a village in Barf Anbar Rural District of the Central District in Fereydunshahr County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 421 in 93 households.
+The following census in 2011 counted 405 people in 119 households.
+The 2016 census measured the population of the village as 422 people in 130 households.